 If treatment is no longer helping and the cancer is still growing, your loved one may decide to stop treatment and choose care to help him or her live with symptoms.
 This is a time when it helps to know what’s most important to your loved one.
 What makes his or her life worth living?
 It helps if the patient can put this into words and share it with others that are close to him or her.

 The patient will have to decide things like, “When do I stop trying to beat the cancer and enjoy the rest of my life?” or “Would I rather spend the next 2 months reading to and playing with my grandchildren or dealing with side effects?”
 Knowing what’s most important to the patient helps the caregiver and family members understand these decisions.
 Sometimes, caregivers can help patients clarify their highest priorities so that they can focus on them before the chance is lost.
-Other times, it may take someone on the treatment team or a mental health professional to help the patient clarify what’s most important to them, and what can be expected from further treatment.
-This is a difficult time for everyone, and help from the medical team may be needed to fully understand the situation and figure out what’s best for the patient.
+Other times, it may take someone on the cancer care team or a mental health professional to help the patient clarify what’s most important to them, and what can be expected from further treatment.
+This is a difficult time for everyone, and help from the cancer care team may be needed to fully understand the situation and figure out what’s best for the patient.

 What do I do if the patient decides to stop cancer treatment?

 Once the decision to stop curative treatment (treatment aimed at producing a cure) has been made, make sure that other family members and loved ones understand and can support the patient’s decision.
 It’s now time for another family meeting, where questions can be answered and concerns addressed.
-Be sure that other day-to-day caregivers are invited, if they are still involved in the patient’s care.
+Be sure that other day-to-day caregivers are invited, if they’re still involved in the patient’s care.
 You may need extra help from others at this point, since there’s often more work for the caregiver to do as the end of life nears.